 Automated investing is become more popular since so many people are interested in saving for their future but generally have very little knowledge about investing.
-This is where investing services like Betterment and Wealthfront come in.
+This is where online investing sites like Betterment and Wealthfront come in.
 Both Betterment and Wealthfront are considered top automated investing services right now, making it hard to figure out which one will work best for you.
 We’ve done some investigating into both services for you, and this is what we’ve found.

 Wealthfront offers automated investment management and financial planning.
 The automated system adjusts your investments for you based on the market, so your investments are as lucrative as possible.
 It is a worry-free way to invest your money.
 It offers one of the most tax-efficient models of any of the other robo-advisor investors we’ve seen, and its new financial planning experience gives Wealthfront an edge over many of the top automated investing sites out there.
 Wealthfront also offers a variety of taxable and non-taxable accounts.
 They’re also the only robo-advisor to offer 529 College Savings accounts.